Compass Group Advances Share Buyback Plan - TipRanks.com

 Compass (GB:CPG) has released an update.

-Compass Group PLC has reported the repurchase of 78,574 of its own shares as part of its ongoing $500 million share buyback program, with the recent transaction carried out through J.P.
-Morgan Securities plc.
-The acquired shares will be held in treasury for future employee share schemes.
-Following the buyback, Compass Group PLC’s total number of shares in issue remains at 1,701,175,213, retaining the company’s total voting rights.
+Compass Group PLC has announced the buyback of 78,398 of its own shares on the London Stock Exchange, as part of its ongoing $500 million share repurchase program.
+The shares acquired on 9 July 2024 will be held as treasury shares, primarily to fulfill obligations related to employee share schemes.
+Following this transaction, the company’s total number of voting rights remains at 1,701,096,815 Ordinary Shares.

 For further insights into GB:CPG stock, check out TipRanksâ€™ Stock Analysis page.